Carreau/phd-dissertation/parts/roleofactin.rst

-This will lead to a phenomenon known as treadmilling where a single actin monomer bound to an ATP molecule, will be incorporated at the `+` end of the filament and progressively move toward the `-` end, eventually hydrolysing it ATP into ADP before detaching from the filament on the pointed end.
+This will lead to a phenomenon known as treadmilling where a single actin monomer bound to an ATP molecule, will be incorporated at the `+` end of the filament and progressively migrate toward the `-` end, eventually hydrolysing it ATP into ADP before detaching from the filament on the pointed end.
 During this process the filament will grow / shrink until it reaches the stationary state where its length would stay constant but the treadmilling continues.